Parent/Guardian Affinity Groups

 Mishpacha: Parent/Guardian Affinity Group for Jewish Families

-Mishpacha, meaning “family” in Hebrew, aims to create a warm and welcoming space where Jewish parents/guardians and children can come together to celebrate their shared heritage and build a sense of community.
+Mishpacha, meaning “family” in Hebrew, aims to create a warm, welcoming space where Jewish parents/guardians and children can come together to celebrate their shared heritage and build a sense of community.
 The group provides Jewish families with dedicated time to connect, share experiences, and foster meaningful relationships within the OES community.

 Great Minds: Parents/Guardians of Neurodiverse Learners